george24601/notes/devOps/network/tcp.md

 One use case is, for e.g. if you only want to test if a port is still available/and accessible, you can do so by just listening to the port and then closing it without accepting any connections.

-Each of these headers contains a bit known as the "reset" (RST) flag.
-In most packets this bit is set to 0 and has no effect; however, if this bit is set to 1, it indicates to the receiving computer that the computer should immediately stop using the TCP connection; it should not send any more packets using the connection's identifying numbers, called ports, and discard any further packets it receives with headers indicating they belong to that connection.
+Each of these headers contains a bit known as the "reset" (RST) flag.  if this bit is set to 1, it indicates to the receiving computer that the computer should immediately stop using the TCP connection; it should not send any more packets using the connection's identifying numbers, called ports, and discard any further packets it receives with headers indicating they belong to that connection, i.e., reset by peer

 ### tcp status
 * LISTENING: listen to connection request from remote TCP port server has to open a socket and listen to it
 * SYN-SENT: client side, after SYN is sent, if good, it becomes ESTABLISHED, normally SYN-SENT should be quick
 * SYN-RCVD: server side, after ACK+SYN is sent, similar to SYN-SENT, should be very quick to change to ESTABLISHED.
-Note if you have many SYN-RCVD, maybe a sign of SYN flood DDoS
+Note if you have many SYN-RCVD, maybe a sign of SYN flood DDoS.
+Connection is now to half-opened state inside the half-connection queue, Transmission Control Block allocated
+* ESTABLISHED: full conneciton queue: not ACCEPTED by the apply, will have packet loss if they are full
+* FIN-WAIT-1: active close side, after FIN is sent, includes a current serial number K, and include an ACK to confirm have received the the latest data
 * CLOSE_WAIT: server/passive close side, when client disconnects and sends FIN.
 If server side doesn't not receive the FIN, it will remain established.
-Needed so that client can ACK all on-the-fly but after FIN data
+Needed so that client can ACK all on-the-fly but after FIN data. will set K+1 as ACK number
-* FIN-WAIT-1: active close side, after FIN is sent
 * FIN-WAIT-2: after the active close side receives ACK
 * CLOSING: rare
+* LAST-ACK: passive close side, the program received to EOF to call CLOSE, PCS will send a FIN and wait for ACK, e.g., when disconnect stress testing client, you will see many LAST-ACK
 * TIME WAIT: Service gives a FIN, and client replies ACK, and client has to wait 2 * MSL so that server's resend FIN will timeout, 2 * MSL because it is the TIME of longest ACK time + longest FIN time.
 Common id gen is done by timebased + random
-* LAST-ACK: passive close side, the program received to EOF to call CLOSE, PCS will send a FIN and wait for ACK, e.g., when disconnect stress testing client, you will see many LAST-ACK

 On server receiving SYN, needs to ACK + SYN back to the client to ensure the new connection is not some stale packet.
 Client set will SEQ NO  = ISN + 1, normally ISN is randomized by time clock + 32 bit counter - a lot of ISN gen details

+Note that both client and server have a separate ISN

 timer: every conneciton has one

-sticky packet??

-Too many time_wait? how about close_wait?
-What are the possible causes?